STARRY-S/Survey/README.md

 ## Usage

-1. Install MySQL and setup user name and password.
+1. Setup a MySQL server, create an empty database firstlly.

 2. Clone this repository and install its dependencies by using `npm install`.